Last updated: 1st November 2025

 (k) engage in any fraudulent, misleading, illegal or unethical activities related to the Platform Services;

-(l) post or upload any Content or other information or material that contains any viruses, or infringes any third party’s rights of privacy or Intellectual Property Rights; or
+(l) post or upload any Content or other information or material that contains any viruses and other harmful computer codes, files, scripts, agents, or programs or infringes any third party’s rights of privacy or Intellectual Property Rights;

-(m) use the Platform Services for any illegal, immoral, indecent or inappropriate purpose or to store or transmit material which contains illegal, immoral or indecent content.
+(m) use the Platform Services for any illegal, immoral, indecent or inappropriate purpose or to store or transmit material which contains illegal, immoral or indecent content; or

-2.7.
-Compliance with policies: You must comply with (and ensure that your Users comply with) all applicable and reasonable security and operational guidelines and procedures in respect of the Platform Services that are made known to you by Cotiss, including without limitation, the Policies.
+You must comply with (and ensure that your Users comply with) all applicable and reasonable security and operational guidelines and procedures in respect of the Platform Services that are made known to you by Cotiss, including without limitation, the Privacy, Fair Use and Support Policies, which can be found at https://www.cotiss.com.

 (a) You acknowledge that the Platform Services may allow you to grant Participating Parties access to the Cotiss platform to submit and create Content on your behalf and/or to receive your Content within the Platform Services.